TABLE OF CONTENTS

 3. Your Funding Needs Are Varied

-You can use a personal loan for any business expense.
+You can usually apply a personal loan to any business expense.
 In contrast, some business loans have usage restrictions.
 For instance, some conventional business loans can’t be used to refinance debt.
-Additionally, depending on your lender and your creditworthiness, funds of up to $100,000 can be available, though the typical personal loan amount is about $8,000, according to the Chamber of Commerce.

 Is a Personal Loan for Your Business Right for You?